Spotting the Best Value NBN Plans: How to Separate Fluff from Fact

 Never overlook customer support

+The switch to the new infrastructure is a great opportunity for you to consider alternatives to traditional telcos, alternatives with best value NBN plans as well as higher standards for customer service.
 Not only can a good provider help you get a plan that meets your bandwidth requirements, they should be able to give you a fair assessment of what your actual speeds will be.

 There are other things that can affect your actual speeds, more than your selected plan.
 The number of devices connected to your network, the age of the hardware and software you’re using, internal wiring, interference from appliances and devices, the type of network delivery in your location, and the amount of content you work with—all of these factors can affect your actual speeds.